 I really try to read as much as possible so that the choices I make about my teaching, the tools I use in the classroom, are founded in research and purpose.
-I often hear about a book from a colleague which is a good read and when you go searching on Amazon, you can see the “others also purchased…”.
+I might hear about a book from a colleague which is a good read and when you go searching on Amazon, you can see the “others also purchased…”.
 This is where I often end up clicking through and stumbling across some other great reads.
-Here are a few I have read recently…
+Take a look at my Good Reads list on my home page.

 There are some great videos out there which can up-skill even the busiest teacher in a matter of minutes.
 YouTube is a great resource for this.
-I have uploaded a few videos I have come across which I have found useful.
+Here are a few videos I have come across which I have found useful.